TimothyHyndman/deconvolve-supp/README.md

 * `W` - A vector of the univariate contaminated data.
 This argument must be supplied, however all other arguments are optional.
 * `xx` - A vector of x values on which to compute the density.
 Defaults to `linspace(min(W), max(W), 100)`.
-* `m` - The number of point masses used to estimate the distribution of $X$.
+* `m` - The number of point masses used to estimate the distribution of *X*.
 Defaults to 10.
 * `pmf` - If `true`, does not calculate `y`, instead only calculates `Q`.
 Defaults to `false`.
 * `bw` - The bandwidth to use.
 Defaults to a bandwidth calculated using an appropriate plug-in estimator.
 * `show_diagnostic` - If `true`, prints messages to screen showing the exitflags and minimum values of each of the optimizations performed.
 Intended to be used for development only.